girish979/Distributed-E-Commerce-System/docs/3 Kafka.md

 Step 1: Add Zookeeper and Kafka to docker-compose.yml

-Add Zookeeper and Kafka services to your docker-compose.yml file:
+Add Zookeeper and Kafka services to docker-compose.yml file:

 ```yaml
   zookeeper: